 Just like humans, our feline friends can develop dental conditions and diseases that cause them discomfort or pain.
 Here, our Fort Pierce veterinary team discusses 7 types of dental diseases in cats, how to identify them, and prevention.

-Your cat's oral health is incredibly important to their general health and happiness.
-Obviously, our feline companions use their mouths, teeth and gums to eat and vocalize and when their oral structures stop functioning properly or are causing them pain, not only will they be able to do those as effectively, they will be uncomfortable and in pain.
+Your cat's oral health is incredibly important to its general health and happiness.
+Our feline companions use their mouths, teeth, and gums to eat and vocalize and when their oral structures stop functioning properly or are causing them pain, not only will they be able to do those as effectively, they will be uncomfortable and in pain.

-Plus, the bacteria and infection that causes many oral health issues won't just remain in your cat's mouth if it isn't promptly treated.
-Infection and bacteria may begin to circulate throughout your pet's body, damaging organs like their kidneys, liver and heart and leading to more serious impacts on their overall health.
+Plus, the bacteria and infection that cause many oral health issues won't just remain in your cat's mouth if it isn't promptly treated.
+Infection and bacteria may begin to circulate throughout your pet's body, damaging organs like their kidneys, liver, and heart and leading to more serious impacts on their overall health.

 Symptoms Of Dental Disease In Cats

 While different oral health issues will have different specific symptoms you will be able to identify in your cat if you notice any of the following behaviors or symptoms, there is a chance that your cat is suffering from dental disease.
 Symptoms of dental disease can include:

 - Bleeding, swollen, or noticeably red gums